- Course: Social Work BA

 I have been given a lot of support over the last year from my tutor, it is always helpful to have a friendly face to talk to if there are any issues concerning personal or work-related issues as I know they will do the best they can to support me.

-I love Leeds city, from coming from quite a small city to such a vibrant, student city like Leeds is amazing.
+I love Leeds, from coming from quite a small city to such a vibrant, student city like Leeds is amazing.
 There's always something going on at the University, great shopping and great nightlife.
 It just has a lovely vibe about it.